 1s instead of

-Generally, it doesn’t make sense to create a new function that just wraps an existing function, but the name
+In most cases it doesn’t make sense to create a new function that just wraps an existing function, but here the name

 andGate is bit more revealing in the context of a digital circuit than just

-beginning-elm directory to launch the repl, and expose the
+beginning-elm directory in terminal to launch the repl, and expose the

 andGate function when importing the